MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 - Viewer mode is currently supported for Word, Excel, and PowerPoint.
 We are aware of known issues with Project and Visio.
 For information about how to exclude applications when deploying, see [ExcludeApp element](office-deployment-tool-configuration-options.md#excludeapp-element).
 - Updates, such as new features and security updates, are still applied when Office is in viewer mode.
-- For information about the availability of Version 1902 or later in the update channels for Microsoft 365 Apps, see [Update history for Office 365 ProPlus](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
+- For information about the availability of Version 1902 or later in the update channels for Microsoft 365 Apps, see [Update history for Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/update-history-office365-proplus-by-date).
 - The Activate Product button under File > Account is hidden when Office is in viewer mode.
 - Even when viewer mode is enabled, users need to accept the license agreement when Office is opened for the first time.
 You can automatically accept the license agreement for your users when you deploy Office by configuring the [AcceptEULA attribute](office-deployment-tool-configuration-options.md#accepteula-attribute-part-of-display-element).